Natural gas leak prompts evacuations in Lake Balboa neighborhood

-LAKE BALBOA, Calif.
-(KABC) -- An underground gas leak on Thursday morning prompted the evacuation of a surrounding neighborhood in Lake Balboa, authorities said.
+LAKE BALBOA, LOS ANGELES (KABC) -- An underground gas leak on Thursday morning prompted the evacuation of a surrounding neighborhood in Lake Balboa, authorities said.

 A high-pressure natural gas line was apparently ruptured by utility workers about 10 a.m. in the 17600 block of West Saticoy Street, according to the Los Angeles Fire Department.